nmshd/documentation/_docs_integrate/42-connector-security.md

 4. **Regular updates and maintenance:** Regular updates should be performed to keep the database up-to-date and to fix any known security vulnerabilities.

-When you are using FerretDB as you database read more about security in the [FerretDB documentation](https://docs.ferretdb.io/category/security/).
+When you are using FerretDB as your database read more about security in the [FerretDB documentation](https://docs.ferretdb.io/category/security/).